 “They’re just nervous I’ll eventually get promoted to their position, so they’d rather sabotage me and help someone else instead.”

 Another common defense mechanism in narcissism is projection.
 This is when someone unconsciously “projects” their own feelings or reality onto another person.
 “It’s not me — it’s them.”

 For example, you might feel threatened in some way by a co-worker, but you perceive the situation as them being jealous of you.

 Projection isn’t something you fake or pretend.
 You really believe it.
-And in the case of people living with narcissistic personality disorder, projection may sometimes explain why they play the victim.
+And in this case, projection may sometimes explain why narcissists play the victim.

 For example, if someone with NPD is highly competitive to the point of sabotaging someone else to get ahead, they might believe it’s the other person who’s trying to sabotage them.

 For them, a difference of opinion expressed during a work meeting with the boss might be interpreted as a co-worker’s attempt to hurt them.
 In that scenario, they may believe they’re the victim of someone else’s bad intentions.

 Some people with narcissistic personality disorder have a high need to have control, and sometimes, playing the victim can serve this purpose.

 If you’re having an argument with someone who’s feeling attacked, you’re likely to back off and soften your stance.

 You might also be more flexible about some things if the other person is saying you’re not being fair or kind to them.